SharePoint/sp-dev-docs/docs/spfx/viva/get-started/migrate-to-spfx-1-18.md

 ---
 title: Migrate Adaptive Card Extensions to SharePoint Framework 1.18
 description: SharePoint Framework 1.18 introduces new base classes and modified approach for building Adaptive Card Extensions (ACEs) for Microsoft Viva Connections.
-This article explains how to migrate your existing ACEs to the new approach. ms.date: 06/20/2023 ms.localizationpriority: high
+This article explains how to migrate your existing ACEs to the new approach. ms.date: 06/28/2023 ms.localizationpriority: high
 ---

 # Migrate Adaptive Card Extensions to SharePoint Framework 1.18

 SharePoint Framework 1.18 introduces new base classes and a modified approach for building Adaptive Card Extensions (ACEs) for Microsoft Viva Connections.

 The changes allow us to switch from "templates"-based to more granular "components"-based card views.
-It will enable more flexibility for developers and increase the number of supported card views variants, or [permutations](./permutations).
+It enables more flexibility for developers and increases the number of supported card views variants, or [permutations](../design/designing-card.md).

+> [!NOTE]
+> SharePoint Framework v1.18 is currently in preview status and should not be used in production.

 This article explains how to migrate your existing ACEs to the new approach.

 > [!NOTE]
 > All the changes described in this article are backward compatible.
 You can continue using your existing ACEs without any changes.
 However, we recommend migrating your ACEs to the new approach to take advantage of the new features and capabilities.

 ## Migrate Quick Views to the new base class

 With SPFx 1.18, we deprecate the `BaseAdaptiveCardView` class and introduce `BaseAdaptiveCardQuickView` as a new base class for all quick views.
 The new base class provides the same functionality as the old one, so the migration is straightforward.
 Update the definition of your quick view class to inherit from the new base class: